p10rahulm/academic-paper-writing/README.md

 - Put huge efforts and energy in these three sections - introduction, conclusion and most importantly abstract.
 This may be the things that people read first or even the only things that people read.
 - Know your community.
 Write for a specific journal or knowing the style of those who have written before you in those journals.

+## Create your own review

+### Review Yourself

+Basic Checklist as follows:
+- Did you pass the so what test?
+- Does the problem statement remain the same throughout the paper?
+- Is the title of the paper coherent?
+- Are the Keywords adequate?
+- Is the content of the research coherent with the aims and scopes of the journal you are targeting?

+#### Does your paper tell a story?

+The article is going to eventually be read by a lot of people (hopefully), therefore it is imperative to keep them interested.
+Think about the kind of articles you have read, one common thread may be that they keep you engaged.
+- Some good references to read atleast once in your life if you have written, are writing or are going to write academic papers are [How to write consistently boring scientific literature](https://onlinelibrary.wiley.com/doi/pdf/10.1111/j.0030-1299.2007.15674.x) and [Being Scheherazade: The importance of storytelling in academic writing](https://aom.org/uploadedFiles/Publications/AMJ/FTE%20June%202013.pdf)
+- The whole paper has to say the same narrative.
+This is why the research question is very important.
+It is the thread that the whole paper follows
+- Further imagine people in your field have spent a whole life in this field, so they have heard most things that are there to be said.
+If you are not original, then you are going to be boring to read for them.
+Especially true of long winded literature surveys
+- One way to keep interest is to discuss the implication of your work.
+This keeps readers interested because they think there's something in it for them.
+- Illustrations are excellent ways to keep interest.
+Note that Reading is only one form of communication.
+Verbal and Visual are more effective for some people.
+Since journals are not the best media to disseminate verbal and visual information, the best you can do is to use illustrations diagrams and drawings in your work

+### Get a friend/mentor/guide to review your work

+Eventually, when you submit your article to the journal, the people who are going to read the article are:
+- Chief Editor
+- Specialized Editors
+- Anonymous reviewers
+- Finally the community

+Before these people read the article, it is a good idea to ask someone you know to to read the paper.
+- Detect mistakes
+- Give you ideas on improvement
+- Improve the language for clarity

+Ask the person who is going to read the article the following points:
+- Is the so what of the article clear?
+- Is the reasoning understandable?
+Does it need more data/ calculation steps to show make it understandable?
+- Is the structure clear and flow of the article clear?

+This person is going to give you the first set of tips before the submission, so make sure you include this step in paper writing!

+## If your paper is rejected

+First things first, don't read this section after your paper is rejected.
+Read it now while writing the paper so that you know you've kept with the rules and followed best practices.
+Reference: [Manuscript Rejection - Causes and Remedies](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3035881/pdf/JYPharm-2-3.pdf) and [Reasons I rejected your article](https://www.elsevier.com/connect/8-reasons-i-rejected-your-article)

+Most often the reasons for rejection could be:
+- It doesn't fall in the aims and scope of the journal
+- It is not a full study, or it is a small extension to a previous study, often from the same group.
+- It is boring or incomprehensable.
+Lack of interpreteability is a major concern.
+- Inappropriate or incomplete statistics.
+Wrongness of certain results.
+Technical rejects based on lacking key elements, or incomplete references.
+- Inappropriateness for the journal
+- Inappropriate packaging - difference between title/abstract and results/conclusions
+- Journals popularity and priorities in terms of better articles

+### Avoiding Technical Rejects - the smaller details could be the largest dealbreakers

+Technical rejects are the easiest to avoid and must be taken care of before submitting.
+Read and re-read the journal guidelines for submissions.

+- Improper language, spelling mistakes and typos are a no-go.
+- Language evaluation by an independent checker may be appropriate.
+Improper language may indicate that the authors are not up the journals standards
+- Guidelines
+  - There is no long sentence
+  - You are always writing in active voice
+  - No complicated words, only simple language
+  - Straight to the point!
+- Get proof-readers.
+It could be your friends for whom you return the favour.
+Further if English is not your native language, get a professional copy-editor - do this only when final version of paper is available.
+Note this could be costly.
+Do it only when you are sure of your quality of technical work!
+- In case of external proof readers note that they may take time and therefore this time has to be accounted for during the submission process keeping in mind the deadlines

+- Avoid the simple errors
+  - Forgetting the papers pagination.
+Frustrates reviewers as they can't refer to a particular page during comments!
+  - Wrong bibliography styles are a no-go.
+Make sure you follow journal's guidelines on this.
+Follow the rules as well as quoting style.
+  - Download templates or writing rules.
+In case of Latex you may have a style document which you can include in your file.
+  - Word limits are there to be followed.
+Assume the paper is going to be included in the journal as-is.
+Discard everything unnecessary.
+Put everything marginally 'boring' in the appendix.
+  - Adequate organization of the paper is very important.
+Make sure you have clear sections and subsections.
+Make everything flow.
+This is where the proofreading becomes important.
+Outlines in the introduction help as well as short introduction and conclusion paragraphs in especially the longer sections
+- Verify that the titles, figures and tables are correct
+  - They must correspond with what is written in the paragraph.
+Note that whenever there is an illustration or a figure the eyes of the reader is immediately going to go there.
+  - Ensure that the figures and illustrations are properly labelled.
+The reader is going to attempt to understand the figure on their own before they read your explanation.
+It must be self explanatory to the extend possible and furthermore explain the text of the paper itself.

+Note that these are only general guidelines.
+For various disciplines like medicine or mathematics, there may be various other requirements to be followed.
+Add them to your checklist.

+In spite of following all the guidelines, if your paper is rejected, don't be disappointed.
+There are still hundreds of other journals you can submit it to.

 --------------------------------------

 ## References